Archive for the ‘interviews’ Category

 Industry Canada, Vanessa Clive, nanotechnology, and assessing economic impacts

 I have long (one year) wanted to feature an interview with Vanessa Clive, Nanotechnology Policy Advisor; Industry Sector, at Industry Canada but have been distracted from sending interview questions until about several weeks ago.
-(Sometimes, I lose track to time.)
+(Sometimes, I lose track *of time.)

 Here then are the interview questions I asked and the answers Vanessa very kindly provided,